Pictured above: Harvest in the Fens - picture courtesy of Ieuan Williams

 - The tomato and cucumber industry has replaced peat bags with mineral wool slabs and soft fruit growers have moved to coir (fibre from the outer husk of the coconut) for almost 95% of their substrate requirements.

-- The proportion of non-peat ingredients in media for propagation and ornamentals has increased since the government targets were set.
+- The proportion of non-peat ingredients in media for propagation and ornamentals has increased since the government targets were set, and according to statistics, the overall use of peat as a growing media across the ornamentals sector has fallen from 56% to 47% since 2015.

 - Peat reductions in some areas of the crops industry have reached 30% or more.